This course is all about how to make visual impact in what is a competitive industry, exploring the major influences on interior styling.

 You’ll also have access to our library to use outside of your short course; whilst you can’t reserve or take away books, you are welcome to use them as a resource for research and referencing.

 Tutor profile: After graduating from NTU, Michelle Haslam spent the next eight years as an interior designer at a CPMG Architects in Nottingham.

 Currently Michelle shares her time between running her own interior design business, Harrington and Haslam, and teaching at NTU on the BA Interior Architecture and Design course.

-Five weeks of quality tuition with an experienced tutor.
+Two weeks of quality tuition with an experienced tutor.

 Certificate of attendance upon completion.

 Indicative class size: 15